jeslstep/Random-Giphy/README.md

 Click the change giphy button to view twenty-five randomly trending gifs and search for a gifs such as 'cats'.

-This is a 3/4 stack app (no DB) -- MongoDB to be added

 # Setup

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.